aws-samples/awsipranges/docs/quickstart.md

     - Stacking (concatenating) the files into a single certificate bundle (single file)

-    - Storing them in a directory using the OpenSSL hash filenames
+    - Storing them in a directory using OpenSSL hash filenames

       You can do this with the [`c_rehash` script](https://www.openssl.org/docs/man1.1.0/man1/rehash.html) included in many OpenSSL distributions:

       ```shell
       ❯ c_rehash amazon_root_certificates/
       ```

     > ***Tip***: See [`tests/unit/test_data_loading.py`](https://github.com/aws-samples/awsipranges/blob/main/tests/unit/test_data_loading.py) in the `awsipranges` repository for sample Python functions that download the Amazon Root CA certificates and prepare the certificates as both a stacked certificate bundle file and as a directory with OpenSSL hash filenames.

 3. Pass the path to the prepared certificates to the `awsipranges.get_ranges()` function using the `cafile` or `capath` parameters: